 Deadline to submit documentation of COVID-19 vaccine: Aug.
 1

 All full-time undergraduate students (taking three or more classes) and all full-time graduate students (those in a degree-seeking program and taking two or more courses per semester) attending Bucknell must enroll in or waive the health insurance coverage offered through the University each year.
 Students who waive coverage of the sponsored plan must provide verifiable proof of comparable coverage.

 View coverage details and enroll in or waive coverage here

 We serve the Bucknell community with full suite of health, wellness and counseling services, from routine check-ups to minor surgeries and physical therapy.
 We can also offer referrals to local health-care providers.

 Local Health Services

-Bucknell Student Health has partnerships with Evangelical Community Hospital in Lewisburg and Geisinger Medical Center in Danville — two well-respected healthcare organizations near campus.
+Bucknell Student Health has partnerships with Evangelical Community Hospital in Lewisburg and Geisinger Medical Center in Danville — two well-respected healthcare organizations near campus rated five and four stars out of five, respectively, for overall quality by the Centers for Medicare and Medicaid Services.
 Through these partnerships, students can meet with specialists and take advantage of other health resources at Geisinger and Evangelical.
 In case of emergency, students have access to emergency services in Lewisburg, or, if necessary, via Geisinger's LifeFlight in Danville.

 Student Health Education Workshops